 What is Tissue Culture?

 In this next section we’ll explain the process of tissue cultures using healthy cells.
 Tissue cultures involves the growth of plant tissues or cells in an artificial medium, separate from the parent plant.
-This technique utilizes a liquid, semi-solid, or solid growth medium, such as broth or agar, to facilitate the growth and development of plant tissues.
-Remarkably, an entire plant can be regenerated from a single cell under the right conditions.
+This technique uses a liquid, semi-solid, or solid growth medium like broth or agar.
+These mediums facilitate the growth and development of plant tissues.
+Remarkably, a single cell can regenerate an entire plant under the right conditions.

 Benefits for Growers